I used the Japanese low-waste concept of 'Mottainai' to organize my busiest kitchen cabinets and decluttered with ease

 The concept aligns with the under-consumption trend, which is all about using up everything we buy before buying new.
 To some, this might seem like common sense.
 But in a world driven by consumerism, it's refreshing to see.

-While Mottainai isn't necessarily a decluttering technique, Lilian tells me it can be applied much like a decluttering golden rule, making it easier to clear your belongings.
+While Mottainai isn't necessarily a decluttering technique, Lilian tells me it can be applied much like a decluttering golden rule, making it easier to clear your belongings and declutter your kitchen cabinets.

 ‘If you decide to declutter an item, we like to educate our clients about what they can do with it,' the expert says.
 'Donating the item is a great option as others may find it useful in their lives,' Lilian suggests.
 'I also recommend giving it to a friend or to another in the community via 'Buy Nothing' groups so that others may reuse or re-purpose the item.
 Recycling or composting are also wonderful options if they apply,’ Lilian adds.